Reactor™ - The manual

 1. Controller:

 Here you can see and interact with your controller.
-Check the legend (blue question mark in the top right corner) on tips to navigate the canvas with your controllers.
-You can zoom in and out by scrolling and move by alt/option + dragging the mouse.
+Check the legend (blue question mark in the top right corner) for tips on navigating the canvas with your controllers.
+You can zoom in and out by scrolling and move by holding alt/option and dragging the mouse.

 2. Inspector:

 Here you can see and adjust individual elements of the controller or the layer tree.
-The inspector shows all properties of the currently selected object, eg a Component Behavior, Variable, or other.
+The Inspector shows all properties of the currently selected object, such as a Component Behavior, Variable, or others.

-Sometimes you might be looking at a Behavior that can not be seen on the controller, due to a different layer covering it.
-In this case Inspector will give you a hint and let you switch to the Active Behavior currently visible.
+Sometimes, you may be looking at a Behavior that cannot be seen on the controller due to a different layer covering it.
+In this case, the Inspector will give you a hint and allow you to switch to the Active Behavior currently visible.

 3. Section Selector:

-The section selector in the bottom of the controller lets you select which section of panel you are currently editing.
-SKAARHOJ default configurations allow you to simply edit pages of existing menus.
-You can select these pages by clicking on their names, or add and remove and rename them to your needs.
+The section selector, located at the bottom of the controller, lets you choose which section of the panel you are currently editing.
+SKAARHOJ default configurations often allow you to simply edit pages of existing menus.
+You can select these pages by clicking on their names, or add, remove, and rename them as needed.

 4. Tree: